BabylonJS/Documentation/content/features/featuresDeepDive/mesh/nodeGeometry.md

 The `density` input can be used to use a percentage of the overall vertices only (like having an instance only on 15% of the vertices)

-The `InstantiateOnFacesBlock` works similarly but will generate several instances per face.
+The `InstantiateOnFacesBlock` class works similarly but will generate several instances per face.
 This block has no density input but a `count` input that will let you decide how many instances in total you want to sparkle.

+When using an `InstantiateOnFacesBlock`, you can only use the following contextual values:
+- positions: Contextual value pointing at the positions array of the active geometry
+- normals: Contextual value pointing at the normals array of the active geometry
+- faceID: Contextual value representing the face index of the current face of the active geometry

 ## Controlling the flow